 - Financial decision-making skills for teens

-Schools may set their own schedule for the presentations.
-Many choose to schedule in the spring during testing when seniors are not usually involved.
-Schools may also choose to expand the program by providing their own sessions using the student workbook and additional handouts available on the CARE website.
+Schools may select their own schedule for the presentations.
+Many choose to schedule in the spring semester at a time when students are being faced with how some of life’s realities will impact them in just a few short months.
+Schools have the flexibility to expand the program by providing their own sessions using the student workbook and additional handouts available on the CARE website.

 To inquire about a program, contact Forward in the Fifth.